DenysPhV/DenysPhV/README.md

 ## My pet project in working

-- 🔭 I’m currently working on [test-full-snake](https://github.com/DenysPhV/test-full-snake).
+- 🔭 I’m not working on no one project.

 ## My pet projects